JocaPC/qpi/README.md

 # Query Performance Insights

 Do you have problem to find the scripts that can help you to easily see what is happening in your database engine?
-Maybe you hate when you need to dig the scripts from some of your old samples or to search them on various blog posts?
-I had this issue and wanted to collect the most usefull scripts that can help me to analyze query performance on SQL server/Azure SQL Database.
+Maybe you hate when you need to dig the scripts from some of your old samples, or to search them on various blog posts or SQL documentation?
+I had this issue and wanted to collect the most usefull scripts that can help me to analyze query performance on SQL Server/Azure SQL Database.

 Query Performance Insights (QPI) is a collection of useful scripts that enable you find what is happening with your SQL Server 2016+ or Azure SQL Database (Single or Managed Instance).
 This is a set of helper views, functions, and procedures that wrap Query Store and Dynamic Management Objects.
 See how to install the proper version for your SQL Server in [Installation](#installation) section.